casper-network/docs/source/docs/casper/operators/bonding.md

 2. Make sure that [all prerequisites](https://github.com/casper-network/casper-node#pre-requisites-for-building) are installed
 3. [Build the contracts](#build-contracts)
 4. Ensure that the keys you will use for bonding [are available and have been funded](setup#create-fund-keys)
-4. Ensure that the keys you will use for bonding [are available and have been funded](setup#create-fund-keys)
 5. Create the bonding transaction and deploy it, see [Example Bonding Transaction](#example-bonding-transaction)
 6. Query the system to verify that your bid was accepted, see [Check the Status of the Transaction](#check-the-status-of-the-transaction)
 7. Check the status of the auction to see if you have won a slot, see [Check the Status of the bid in the Auction](#check-the-status-of-the-bid-in-the-auction)